fsoft72/diff-patch/README.md

   * TypeScript
   * Python3

-And the `diffData` object can be used interchangeably between the languages.
+The `diffData` object **can be used interchangeably between the languages**.\
+This makes this library very useful for networked applications, where the client and server are written in different languages.

 `diffData` can be serialized to JSON and deserialized back to an object.
 It aims to be as small as possible, and is designed to be used in a networked environment.